-The most common uses at the present time are for log houses and garden buildings such as log cabins, sheds, summerhouses and gazebos.
-Roof shingles are also being used for things such as garages, shops, band stands, farm buildings and industrial warehousing.
+The most common uses of roof shingles are on log houses and garden buildings such as log cabins, sheds, summerhouses and gazebos.
+Roof shingles can also be used on other buildings such as garages, shops, band stands, farm buildings and industrial warehousing.

 Requirements For Using Roof Shingles

 Although roof shingles can be used on a wide array of buildings there are some criteria that needs to be met to ensure they are suitable for use: